Fast domino tileability: Algorithm for tileability

 \subsection{The running time of the algorithm.}

 Notice that $2p\le n<4p$, so for any asymptotic bound that we derive with respect to $n$, we may replace $n$ with $p$.
 To show that the running time of the algorithm is $O(p\log p)$, we require following lemma.
+Recall that $S_i$ is the set of interior-disjoint squares of size $\sqrt{2}n/2^{i} \times \sqrt{2}n/2^{i}$ at step $i$ whose interior is intersected by $\partial R$.

-\begin{lem} $|S_i| < 9\cdot 2^{i-1}$. \end{lem} \begin{proof} Partition the square of $S_0$ into $4^{i}$ interior-disjoint squares of size $\sqrt{2}n/2^{i} \times \sqrt{2}n/2^{i}$, and denote the set of these squares as $S'_i$.
+\begin{lem} $|S_i| \le 9\cdot 2^{i-1}$. \end{lem} \begin{proof} Partition the square of $S_0$ into $4^{i}$ interior-disjoint squares of size $\sqrt{2}n/2^{i} \times \sqrt{2}n/2^{i}$, and denote the set of these squares as $S'_i$.
 Notice that $S_i \subset S'_i$.
 Specifically, $S_i$ consists of the squares of $S'_i$ that are intersected by $\partial R$.
 We traverse $\partial R$ starting from an arbitrary point $v_1$.
 During this process we will mark fewer than $9\cdot 2^{i-1}$ squares, so that the marked squares fully contain the boundary of $R$.
 This would immediately imply $|S_i| < 9\cdot 2^{i-1}$.

 We first mark a square of $S'_i$ that contains $v_1$ (there are at most four such squares), and the eight squares that surround it (i.e., share a vertex with it).
 We then continue to travel across the boundary of $R$ until we get to a point $v_2$ that is not contained in any marked square.
 We mark a square of $S_i'$ that contains $v_2$ and the eight squares surrounding it (some of these squares are already marked, and remain so).
 We then continue to travel until we reach a point $v_3$ that is not in any marked square.
 We continue in the same manner until we return to $v_1$.